Rowvia template

 How to use the template

-Upload lease PDFs, choose the Lease agreement template, and review one structured row per document.
+Upload lease PDFs, choose the Lease agreement template, and review one structured row per primary lease by default.
+Amendments or schedules can stay with it.

 Table preview for the Lease agreements template